MaDuAM/active-mind/README.md

 ---

+## Architecture Reflection

+ActiveMind was built as a **modular monolith** – a single deployment with clear internal module boundaries (topics, entries, tracking, auth).

+**Why this architecture?**
+- Team size: 2 (me + AI) → Microservices would have been overkill.
+- Data consistency: Private user data with strong consistency needs → Monolith with ACID transactions was the right choice.
+- Evolvability: The domain was still evolving → Modular boundaries allowed later extraction if needed.
+- Operational simplicity: One deployment, one database, one log – without distributed system overhead.

+**Trade-offs I accepted consciously:**
+- **No horizontal scaling per module** – the whole app scales together, not individual features.
+- **All data loaded at once** – after testing pagination, it performed worse and broke the fluid UX.
+I chose the solution that made the app feel right in daily use, knowing it will need revision as data grows.
+- **Minimal automated testing** – I decided to test manually during development instead of investing in a full automated test suite, given the 4-week timeframe and single-user scope.

+**What I learned:**
+- Architecture is not a free choice – it is a consequence of requirements and constraints.
+- Some decisions cannot be planned on paper – they only become visible when the system is used.
+- A working, fluid product beats a theoretically perfect architecture that nobody enjoys using.

+**What I would do differently next time:**
+- Define a clear API contract (OpenAPI) before implementation.
+- Plan for data growth from day one – but validate the solution against real user experience, not just theory.
+- Set up automated tests earlier – even if minimal, they catch regressions I cannot see manually.
+- Define UI state management before coding – not during.

+---

 ## Testing & Quality Assurance

 The project includes a growing test suite to ensure reliability and catch regressions early.